 The cleanup process is the same for Level 1 and Level 2 mold remediation and is comprised of these steps:

 - Repair the water problem.
 This will help prevent new mold spores from growing.

 - Isolate the contaminated area.
 Close all doors and windows between the contaminated area and other rooms of the home for both levels.
 For Level 2 remediation, also cover all doorways and any other openings with 6 mil polyethylene sheeting.
 Seal all seams of the sheeting with duct tape and slip openings in the sheeting to enter the contaminated area.

 - Suppress dust.
 Do this by misting the contaminated areas.

 - Remove materials.
 Remove all wet and mold-damaged porous materials.
-Check with your supervisor and reference the Environmental Protection Agency (EPA) document, Mold Remediation in Schools and Commercial Buildings if you're not sure which materials to remove.
+Check with your supervisor and reference Environmental Protection Agency (EPA) documents on mold remediation if you're not sure which materials to remove.

 - Place materials in plastic bags.
 Discard all wet and moldy materials in plastic bags that are at least 6 mil thick, double-bag the materials, and tie the bags closed.
 The bags can be disposed of as regular trash once the outside of the bags are wiped with a damp cloth and detergent solution prior to leaving the contamination area.

 - Clean.
 All non-porous materials and wood surfaces that are moldy must be cleaned.
 Use a wire brush on all moldy surfaces and then wipe the area with disposable wipes.
 To dispose of as regular trash, discard wipes in 6 mil polyethylene bags, double-bag and tie closed.
 Finally, scrub all moldy surfaces using a damp cloth and detergent solution until all mold has been removed and rinsed cleaned surfaces with clean water.